mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Stages contain Build _Jobs_.
 Build jobs in one stage can run in **parallel** if there's enough build agents for that.
 Each job can require different capabilities and can be dispatched to run on some designated build agent.
 Build jobs may produce Build _Artifacts_ and share them with other jobs in consequent stages.
 Since jobs are parallelized, if one of them fails other jobs will still keep running until they finish on their own.
 This feature can significantly reduce build time, instead of sequential `Build ⟼ Test ⟼ Analyze ⟼ Lint` running 10 minutes, you get parallel `Build || Test || Analyze || Lint` running for about 3 minutes (given that longest job takes around 3 minutes).

 Finally each job is made of Build _Tasks_.
 Tasks run in order from top to bottom.
 A task may be a basic shell script or one of the many tasks provided via plugins.
 Here's a generalized example of a job and it's tasks.
-One large and important group of taks is reporting tasks.
+One large and important group of tasks is reporting tasks.

 - Checkout git repository
 - Build